-Norm joined NewGen. in January 2010.
-He previously worked as a consultant for Victoria Gold Corp. a development stage mining company, from March 2009 to January 2010, and was co-founder and portfolio advisor of SouthShore Capital Management, which managed the Ark Canadian Long/Short Equity fund, a top decile performer in Canada in 2008.
-He was also senior research analyst at Epic Capital Management, a Canadian hedge fund, from January 2002 to March 2007, where he focused on fundamental company research.
-He also has experience in the research group at BMO Capital Markets from January 1998 to January 2002.
+Norm joined NewGen in January 2010.
+He previously worked as a consultant for Victoria Gold Corp. a development stage mining company, from March 2009 to January 2010, and was co-founder and portfolio advisor of SouthShore Capital Management, which managed the Ark Canadian Long/Short Equity Fund.
+He was also senior research analyst at Epic Capital Management Inc., a Canadian hedge fund, from January 2002 to March 2007, where he focused on fundamental company research.
+He also has experience in the research group at BMO Capital Markets Corp. from January 1998 to January 2002.
 He graduated from the University of Western Ontario with a BA (Hons) in Finance and Economics.